alperyazar/home/_posts/2023-12-16-a-brief-history-of-c-programming-language.md

 'Multiplexed.'
 While Multics was a complex project aimed at creating a multi-user, multi-tasking operating system, Unix was originally developed as a simpler, less complex alternative.
-The 'Uni' in Unix humorously suggests a more 'uniplexed' or singular approach, even though Unix was also designed for multi-user environments [^6f].
+The 'Uni' in Unix humorously suggests a more 'uniplexed' or singular approach, even though Unix was also capable of running multi-user environments [^6f].
 Thus, the naming reflects a play on words while highlighting the difference in design philosophy between Unix and Multics.